October 7th, 2019 by Lyle Smith

 ORICO 2-Bay Hard Drive Dock Review

-The ORICO 2-Bay Hard Drive Dock is a dual hard-drive reader that features speedy HDD switching and the ability to simultaneously read and write a dual 24TB HDDs.
+The ORICO 2-Bay Hard Drive Dock is a dual hard-drive reader that features speedy HDD switching and the ability to simultaneously read and write to dual HDDs.
 This is certainly a huge capacity point and opens up a lot of different applications and benefits to using a docking station like this.

 For example, it allows users to externally expand their system’s capacity with traditional HDDs and SSDs, and gives professionals an easy way to access to large amounts of data.
 Now that spinning-disk drives (HDDs) have significantly reduced in cost over the past 5-10 years, and more recently SSDs, users can create a generous multi-terabyte system at a pretty low cost using devices like the Orico Hard Drive Dock.
 This method is especially attractive to those who are running out of available internal SATA ports or those who have a smaller PC chassis with limited space like laptops and compact workstations.
 In addition, users that need to access content from old hard drives laying around can just pop it in the Orico drive dock rather than opening up their PC and installing the drive.

 The Orico Dock uses USB-C to SATA Revision 3.0 6Gbps bridging scheme and supports the UASP acceleration protocol.
 This allows the company to quote speeds up to 500MB/s in “top conditions.”

 With our specific review-model, you don’t need turn on your PC to use the cloning feature.
 Simply power the of the ORICO Dock and switch it “CLONE” mode to unlock one-click standalone clones.
 The Orico Dock will also enter a sleep mode to save power if there is no data interaction for 10 minutes.
 Don’t worry though, you can easily download the firmware and change the sleep timer or turn this functionality off entirely.